 The digital environment is affected by rapid changes in the development of new technologies and the ever-expanding amounts of information.
 Working in digital environments requires technological skills and experience, an understanding of metadata, an ability to create and manage digital content, attention to the user experience and managerial skills to recognize and take actions leading to change and collaboration that shape the emerging future technologies.

 A person working in this environment must also be able to understand and deal with issues regarding big data analytics and management, cybersecurity, data communication, and privacy.

 This career pathway concentrates on the theories and supporting techniques related to:

-- Creation and maintenance of digital libraries
+- Creation and maintenance of digital collections, exhibits, repositories

 - Management of digital collections including cybersecurity and digital privacy issues

 - Mediation and representation of cultural heritage in the digital environment